All Therapy Therapy Services

 - Support people in improving relational skills

-- Be calming, and the involvement of animals can help the professional and customer establish rapport more quickly.
+- Be calm, and the involvement of animals can help the professional and customer establish rapport more quickly.

 The benefits of therapy dogs in the class